- the human body

 We’ve been thinking lately about meaningful work, since seeing the Economics of Happiness, we’re quite happy doing the repetitive operations involved in the drying rack as it’s our product and we have a direct relationship with the people who buy them – this is very satisfying.
 To be on a wage and disassociated from that relationship – just clocking-on and doing the hours, the work would be pretty boring.
-It makes me think of local economies, cottage industries, and real relationships in production and consumption.
+It makes us think of local economies, cottage industries, and real relationships in production and consumption.
 We hope usethings will be a vehicle for meaningful work as we grow older and that we can maintain some value to the community – not being shunted out by retirement.